Catch Cybercriminal

 Here at Digital Forensics Corp., our team of cyber security experts employ industry-leading tactics to confront cyber criminals.
 We will take over communication with the perpetrator so that our clients no longer have to and our proprietary system allows us to unearth evidence of the crimes committed.

 We take the evidence collected in our investigation and work in collaboration with law enforcement to track down these perpetrators and bring them to justice.
+And when a case involves cryptocurrency payments, our team can also perform crypto wallet tracing to follow the flow of funds and strengthen the investigation.

 Through our years of experience, we’ve collected a large database of cybercriminals that we’ve previously investigated.
 This information allows to compare the data collected in our investigation to that of previous offenders.
 By keeping this data, we can help protect our clients from future exposure.